-Whakauka me te Manawaroa - Sustainability and resilience
+Whakauka me te Manawaroa

 The climate change and sustainability activity is focused on changing the way we do things to improve climate outcomes across Council and for the community.
 This includes delivering on our Carbon Reduction Plan 2021-2031 and the Lower Hutt Climate Action Pathway.